codepath/android_guides/Understanding-App-Resources.md

         item_photo.xml
 ```

 Generally speaking phones and phablets are between `sw240` and `sw480`.
 7" tablets are `sw600` and 10" tablets are `sw720`.
+You can also simply add qualifiers such as `layout-land` to be applied for all devices in landscape mode.
 Here’s an illustrated example of the above procedure:

 <img src="http://i.imgur.com/KS5xs0n.png" width="600" />